hectordatachavez/TextMining-Twitter-ParoNacional9M/README.md

 Outputs are both an `*Rmd` file and a formatted `HTML` file.
 At the time I was really into css-ing HTML output from R-markdown.

-⭐ If you would like to have a look at the data, please reach out. 🤝
+:star: If you would like to have a look at the data, please reach out. :handshake:

 ## What are my references?